B1. Number Sense

 Have each team test their strategy to find the answer.

 If teams cannot come up with a strategy suggest they use sticks to represent 10 steps.
-One student counts while the other holds the sticks.
-Each time the counting student gets to 10, the partner gives the counter a stick.
+One student counts and walks while the other holds the sticks.
+Each time the counting student gets to 10, they pause and their partner gives them a stick.
 At the end, students can count each group of 10 (represented by a stick) to determine the total number of steps.

 Invite each team to say the number of steps between the two locations and explain the strategy they used to count the steps without making mistakes.